SpaceForever/Spiral-Labs/.history/the-rule-of-simple-decisions_20210113133100.md

 Having a walking routine or running routine is a good way to not waste mental energy deciding which way to go.

 ### Phone Calls
-Schedule reccurring meeting times with your friends each week so you don't have to worry every day if you will call someone.

 ## Places where this can be used